CodecoolBase/pre-pa-self-test-python/README.md

 - takes a year as its parameter
 - decides if that year is a leap year or not
 - and returns `True` or `False` depending on the result.

+To determine if a year is a leap year or not follow these steps.

+1. If the year is evenly divisible by 4, go to step 2.
+Otherwise, go to step 5.
+1. If the year is evenly divisible by 100, go to step 3.
+Otherwise, go to step 4.
+1. If the year is evenly divisible by 400, go to step 4.
+Otherwise, go to step 5.
+1. The year is a leap year.
+1. The year is not a leap year.